 They do like company whether it be human or another cat or dog, and even though they are a large cat, they can happily live in apartments as well as they can in family homes as long as they are provided with an enriching environment.
 If you are out for long periods, consider two cats.

 Frequently asked questions

-The Maine Coon makes a great pet due to their easygoing and gentle nature.
+The Maine coon makes a great pet due to its easygoing and gentle nature.

 The ear tufts are usually present within a few weeks of birth.

-A Maine Coon can cost between $1,000 – $2,000.
-Factors which determine the price include if the cat is a pet or show-quality and if you intend to breed from the cat.
-A pet quality Maine Coon costs less.
+A Maine coon can cost between $1,000 – $2,000.
+Factors that determine the price include if the cat is a pet or show-quality and if you intend to breed from the cat.
+A pet quality